Free rapid tests are about to roll out in the U.S. In other countries, they’re already part of daily life.

 “It was a precautionary step to protect me and my family,” said Dhingra who used the at-home test kit for the first time.
 “It was easy and budget-friendly.”

 India is experiencing its third wave of the virus, with more than 300,000 reported daily cases.
-That is presumed to be an undercount, as doctors warn many people aren’t reporting their home test results.
+That is presumed to be an undercount, as doctors warn many people are not reporting their home test results.
 In Mumbai, the city administration last week mandated that pharmacies keep records of customers buying home tests and that customers, in turn, upload their results, positive or negative.

 India’s second wave devastated the country’s health-care infrastructure as resources ran dry.
 Rawal said the self-test kits ease the pressure enormously.
 “Each person becomes a lab.
 You don’t need to delay treatment,” he said.
 “It gives power to the people.”